scribe-org/Scribe-iOS/README.md

 ## Data

-Scribe does not accept direct edits to the grammar JSON files as they are sourced from [Wikidata](https://www.wikidata.org/).
+Aside from translation JSONs, Scribe does not accept direct edits to the grammar JSON files as they are sourced from [Wikidata](https://www.wikidata.org/).
 Edits can be discussed and the queries themselves will be changed and ran before an update.
 If there is a problem with one of the files, then the fix should be made on [Wikidata](https://www.wikidata.org/) and not on Scribe.
 Known data issues include:

 - Expanding the availability of translations in [Wikidata lexicographical data](https://www.wikidata.org/wiki/Wikidata:Lexicographical_data) and reworking the `Translate` feature to access them [(see issue)]()

+  - Scribe will not accept edits to any JSON files when this task is finished

 - Many German verbs do not have auxiliary verbs meaning that their full perfect conjugations cannot be displayed [(see issue)]()

+- Adding missing verb conjugations to [Wikidata](https://www.wikidata.org/) [(see issue)]()

+  - Missing values are marked as `""` in verbs.json files

 # Powered By